 Streaming and chunks

-During streaming, you’ll receive AIMessageChunk objects that can be combined:
+During streaming, you’ll receive AIMessageChunk objects that can be combined into a full message:

 chunks = []